-ar32c [options] [sourcefile] [options]

-For example, when compiling the source file prog.c, use the following command to generate an object file with debug information:

 '''

-ar32c prog --debug
+acf [options][sourcefile][options]

 '''

+For example, when assembling the source file prog. s68, use the following command to generate an object file with debug information:

+'''

+acf prog --debug

+'''

-The R32C IAR Assembler uses the default filename extensions s53, asm, and msa for source files.
+By default, the ColdFire IAR Assembler recognizes the filename extensions s68, asm, and msa for source files.
+The default filename extension for assembler output is r68.

 Generally, the order of options on the command line, both relative to each other and to the source filename, is not significant.
 There is, however, one exception: when you use the -I option, the directories are searched in the same order that they are specified on the command line.
-The default filename extension for assembler output is r53.